OpenRCT2/OpenRCT2/distribution/scripting.md

 > Why was JavaScript chosen instead of LUA or Python.

-JavaScript is a very mature and flexible language with a large, if not largest, resource base available.
+JavaScript is a very mature and flexible language with a large, if not the largest, resource base available.
 There are arguably more transpilers, tools, and libraries for JavaScript than any other language.
 That and also it using a familiar C-like syntax and 0-indexed arrays make it more suitable than LUA and Python.
 Of course if you would still like to use LUA or another language, there will likely be a JavaScript transpiler for it.

 Another benefit of using JavaScript is that you get rich editor features such as completion and API documentation by using a TypeScript definition file which works for both TypeScript and JavaScript.
 [Visual Studio Code](https://code.visualstudio.com) is recommended, as that supports the workflow very well.
 See the [OpenRCT2 plugin hot-reload demo](https://www.youtube.com/watch?v=jmjWzEhmDjk) video for a demonstration of the editor functionality.